Pinoy Explorer

-Pinoy Explorer is a Philippine infotainment show hosted by Aga Muhlach and aired on TV5.
-It airs every Saturdays at 6:45-7:45 pm after Magic Gimik: Revealed.
-It debuted on September 18, 2011, and features clips from the “Clash of the Titans” series and BBC's “Walking with Dinosaurs.”
+Pinoy Explorer is a Philippine television infotainment show broadcast by TV5.
+Hosted by Aga Muhlach, it aired on the network's evening line up from September 18, 2011 to May 4, 2013, replacing Magic?
+Bagsik! and was replaced by Tropang Kulit.
+It features clips from the Clash of the Titans series and BBC's Walking with Dinosaurs.

 It is an edutainment program wherein Aga Muhlach, the host travels to many different places around the globe with an aim to educate the Filipino viewers in discovering the wonders of the world: places, people, artifacts, and history.
 The program not only showcases trips to other places but it also educates viewers and takes them on journeys of discovery using cutting-edge technology.
-The show ended on May 4, 2013 as Aga runs for congressman for the 4th district of Camarines Sur.

-Pinoy Explorer returned on-air on TV5 by September 15, 2013 and aired its last episode on March 15, 2014, with its last destination is in Russia, coinciding the 2014 Sochi Olympics.
+The show returned from September 15, 2013 to March 15, 2014.
+When its last destination is in Russia, coinciding the 2014 Sochi Olympics.